dzhi1993/brainhack_western/README.md

-## brainhack_western
+## Brainhack_Western

 Brainhack 2019 in Western University, Diedrichsen Lab (Ongoing)

 This project aims to show cortical surface flatmap using python-based opengl programming.
-The first version features to allow users to change underlay, add multiple overlays and borders, etc. Eventually, we want to make it as a handy package for lab use to achieve several neuroimaging tasks and involves the 3D volume viewer along with the flatmap as an interactive image viewer, similar to the [AtlasViewer] (http://www.diedrichsenlab.org/imaging/AtlasViewer/viewer.html).
+The first version features to allow users to change underlay, add multiple overlays and borders, etc. Eventually, we want to make it as a handy package for lab use to achieve several neuroimaging tasks and involves the 3D volume viewer along with the flatmap as an interactive image viewer, similar to the [AtlasViewer](http://www.diedrichsenlab.org/imaging/AtlasViewer/viewer.html).

 ### Installation
 Install OpenGL library of python version through standard pip installation: